About the author.

 • Two blends of your choice, black and white clay

 When I once participated in Donna Kato’s course, she gave me her canes with a Rice pattern.
 I have tried to reduce them but it didn‘t go very well and on the top of it the whole technique of making this pattern (which was Donna showing) was extremely complicated and slow going… it took me such a long time until I have figured out how to do this Rice cane in an easy way.
 Without complicated reducing and most importantly fast.
+With the help of new LCD5 disk.
+Donna‘s technique is on sale on Craftartedu.

 Take two blended sheets and run them through clay machine on the thinnest setting and roll it into a spiral.